Expert Recap: CIRS and GI issues

 Why CIRS Often Looks Like SIBO, SIFO, or Chronic Gut Infection

 I see this pattern every week in the clinic.
-A phone call with a new patient describing having already treated SIBO maybe two or three times.
+A new patient who has already treated SIBO two or three times.
 Then they develop SIFO.
 Then a parasitic infection clears, but SIBO comes back.
 Each treatment works temporarily, then unravels.

-The reason isn’t bad luck poor compliance, or improper treatment.
+The reason isn’t bad luck, poor compliance, or improper treatment.
 It’s that the underlying conditions driving those overgrowths were never corrected.
 Remember, sequencing is essential in CIRS treatment.
-The right intervention and the wrong time doesn’t work.
+The right intervention at the wrong time doesn’t work.

-A 2023 review in Microorganisms examining the relationship between gut dysbiosis and conditions like SIBO, SIFO, and intestinal methanogen overgrowth, found that increased intestinal permeability and LPS-driven inflammation are consistently implicated in driving microbial overgrowth.
+A 2023 review in Microorganisms examining the relationship between gut dysbiosis and conditions like SIBO, SIFO, and intestinal methanogen overgrowth found that increased intestinal permeability and LPS-driven inflammation are consistently tied to microbial overgrowth.
 (Source)

-Treating each overgrowth without addressing that underlying physiology is like draining a flooded room without turning off the tap.
+Treating each overgrowth without addressing the root cause is like draining a flooded room without turning off the tap.

 The MSH Connection: The Missing Piece Most Clinicians Overlook

 MSH is a neuropeptide derived from POMC (proopiomelanocortin).
 It regulates immune balance, gut motility, mucosal integrity, appetite, pain regulation, sleep, and inflammation control.
-In CIRS, MSH is consistently low and research has established this as a defining feature of the condition.
-A review published in PMC in 2024 confirmed that reduced MSH is a consistent finding in patients with chronic biotoxin-related illness, and that it functions as a master controller within the neuroimmune regulatory network.
+Research shows that low MSH is a defining feature of CIRS.
+A review published in PMC in 2024 confirmed that reduced MSH consistently appears in patients with chronic biotoxin-related illness, and that it functions as a master controller within the neuroimmune regulatory network.
 (Source)

-What does low MSH mean for the gut specifically?
+What does low MSH mean for the gut?

 Why I Recommend Treating CIRS Before Gut-Only Protocols